Adam Dunlap Farmstead: History

 Adam and Harriet eventually had ten children, of which six survived infancy.
 Harriet died in 1883.
 Son John and his family lived with Adam for several years until John died in 1888.
 Then son Ervin and his family lived with Adam and operated the farm until Adam died in 1901.
 Ervin's son Guy and his family took over in 1909, operating the farm until the 1960s.
 His daughter Dorothy Dunlap Szudy owned the farm until 1997.
 After she died, her husband Leonard owned it, with her son Lenny and his family living in the house.
 The Dunlaps have a private cemetery near the house, where Adam and Harriet, Adam's parents, Dorothy, and other relatives are buried.

+Recent Renovation (2021–2024)

+Beginning around 2021 or 2022, a private individual undertook a comprehensive renovation of the main stone farmhouse, which had fallen into disuse.
+The project consisted of both the interior and exterior of the structure, and by ~ 2024 the home had been restored to a fully livable house with modern amenities.

+Despite the contemporary interior updates, care was taken to preserve several of the farmhouse's original historic features.
+The exterior stone walls, quarried on the farm around 1849, remain intact and visible.
+Inside on the first floor, an original structural ceiling wood beam was retained as an exposed architectural element.
+Also preserved in the first floor is a tree stump, believed to date to the original clearing of the land during the farm's founding in the mid-nineteenth century, which remains embedded in the floor as a rare surviving artifact of the homestead's earliest history.
+A front porch was also built, as well as a back patio.
+Additionally, a new three car garage was also built next to the home.

+The renovation seems to have not extend to the outbuildings, including the surviving stone barn, ice house, and corn crib, which likely remain in their existing states.
+The farmhouse is now currently occupied as a private residence, and no longer seems to be left "abandoned".